 ACID Properties in SQL Server ensures Data Integrity during a transaction.
-ACID is an acronym for Atomicity, Consistency, Isolation, Durability.
-In our previous article we already explained about the Transaction, and Nested Transactions.
-So, I suggest you to refer the same.
-In this article, Let me define each and every ACID property in SQL:
+The SQL ACID is an acronym for Atomicity, Consistency, Isolation, Durability.

-- Atomicity : It means, either all the operations (insert, update, delete) inside a transaction are takes place or none.
+- Atomicity : The atomicity acid property in Sql means, either all the operations (insert, update, delete) inside a transaction are takes place or none.
 Or you can simply say, all the statements (insert, update, delete) inside a transaction is either successfully completed or they were rolled back.

-- Consistency : This property ensures the database consistency.
+- Consistency : This SQL ACID property ensures the database consistency.
 It means, whatever happens in the middle of the transaction, this property will never leave your database in half-completed state.

 - If the transaction is completed successfully then it will apply all the changes to the database.